Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Observation and Data Analysis

 \texttt{SPARTA} \citep{kempton2023reflective} is an end-to-end data reduction pipeline completely independent of the standard \texttt{jwst} pipeline, and has been used in several previous analyses of MIRI LRS data \citep[e.g., ][]{xue2024jwst,mansfield2024no,zhang2024gj}.
 Our analysis follows that of \citet{mansfield2024no} with some modifications.

 We begin with the uncalibrated data by performing nonlinearity correction, dark subtraction, multiplication by the gain (fixed to 3.1 electrons per data number, \citealt{kempton2023reflective}), two rounds of up-the-ramp fitting to address MIRI LRS nonlinearities, and flat fielding.
 We tested using our dedicated background exposure versus the standard flat field image and saw no noticeable difference in the resulting light curve.
-We discard the last group known to be anomalous due to the `last frame effect' of MIRI (e.g., \citealt{morrison2023jwst}). \texttt{SPARTA} rotates the MIRI LRS image so that the wavelength axis spans the $x$ direction.
+We discard the last group known to be anomalous due to the `last frame effect' of MIRI (e.g., \citealt{morrison2023jwst}).
+We tested including a version of the \texttt{emicorr} step (M. Weiner Mansfield et al., in prep.) from the \texttt{jwst} pipeline to mitigate the $\sim$390~Hz and $\sim$10~Hz periodic electronic noise patterns seen in MIRI LRS \citep{bell2024nightside}.
+However, we noticed only a negligible improvement in the median absolute deviation (MAD) of residuals in the resulting light curve (0.3\%) and very similar retrieved parameters and thus forgo this step in our reduction. \texttt{SPARTA} rotates the MIRI LRS image so that the wavelength axis spans the $x$ direction.
 We then remove the background at each wavelength column by subtracting the median of rows 10:25 and -25:-10 for each column.
 We then calculate a median image across all integrations and use it as a template to calculate the relative per-integration position offset of the spectral trace in the $x$ and $y$ directions.
 Using the previously calculated median image to generate a spatial profile, we use optimal extraction \citep{horne1986optimal} to extract a spectrum for each integration.
 We use an extraction half-width of 5 pixels and reject pixels $>$5$\,\sigma$ away from the median image as outliers.
 We tested different extraction half-widths varying from 5 to 10 pixels and found that it had little effect on retrieved white light curve parameters.
 The optimally-extracted spectra for each integration are gathered into one pickle file.
 Integrations that are $>$4$\,\sigma$ outliers in the white light curve are removed, while $>$4$\,\sigma$ outliers in the unbinned spectroscopic light curves are repaired via 2-D interpolation.